 Potential Other Benefit or Disadvantage Relevant Information Patients' ability to achieve major life goals related to education, work, or family life Particularly when patients are diagnosed early in life, uncertainty and fear can lead to pressured life decisions about educational programs, marriage and relationships, and decisions about whether to have children.
 Patients reported concern about passing along genes associated with HCM to children.
 Some of those concerns about children are related to lack of treatment options for symptoms.
 Patients themselves are often underemployed because they fear moving to new jobs or communities because these moves could disrupt insurance, social supports, and access to caregivers.
-Caregivers' quality of life and/or ability to achieve major life goals related to education, work, or family life Patients also reported that the diagnosis of HOCM can lead to difficulties receiving life insurance, being admitted to educational programs, and receiving loans.
+Symptoms of HCM or arrythmias related to HCM can interfere with work or social activities, affecting both career advancement and relationships.
+Caregivers' quality of life and/or ability to achieve major life goals related to education, work, or family life Patients also reported that the diagnosis of HCM can lead to difficulties receiving life insurance, being admitted to educational programs, and receiving loans.
 This can lead to underemployment since patients are reluctant to switch jobs, which often creates a shift in insurance policy.
 When caregivers are needed to provide care for HCM patients, they sometimes cannot work, exacerbating financial problems.
 Patients' ability to manage and sustain treatment given the complexity of regimen Many patients who experience side effects or insufficient relief from beta blockers and calcium channel blockers have difficulty with accessing disopyramide, given national drug shortages of the long-acting version.
 The short-acting version of disopyramide can provide inconsistent relief of symptoms throughout the day.
-Society's goal of reducing health inequities Mavacamten likely will provide more access to treatment options because septal reduction procedures are only available at specialized centers in specific cities.
+Society's goal of reducing health inequities Mavacamten could provide more access to treatment options because septal reduction procedures are only available at specialized centers in specific cities.